iOmega8561/Archibald/README.md

 ## What's this?
 Archibald is a configurable python utility that allows to recreate Arch Linux setups real fast.
 Archibald can:
-- Prompt the user a selection between profiles
+- Prompt the user a selection between profiles;
-- Detect QXL/Nvidia/Amd/Intel graphics cards
+- Detect QXL/Nvidia/Amd/Intel graphics cards;
-- Install packages via PacMan
+- Install packages via PacMan;
-- Enable systemd units
+- Enable systemd units;
-- Add user to certain groups
+- Add user to certain groups;
-- Create configuration files such as .zshrc or htoprc
+- Create configuration files such as .zshrc or htoprc;
-- Change the user shell
+- Change the user shell;
-- Install paru, the AUR helper
+- Install paru, the AUR helper.

 It is best to run Archibald on a fresh Arch Linux manual installation, but minimal archinstall setups are ok too.

 ## How to use